- What is happening in relation to Covid?

 What will the food be like?

-Our caterers are experienced in cooking both local cuisine and dishes more common in the West, so you can try both local delicacies and traditional meals as well as home favourites
+Our caterers are experienced in cooking both local cuisine and dishes from home that you're more familiar with.
+So, while you're abroad, you can try both local delicacies and traditional meals as well as home favourites

 When we say your placement is tailor-made, we mean every aspect including the food.
 Whatever your dietary requirement - vegetarian, gluten-free, dairy free, vegan to name but a few - our chefs will whip up a dish you can enjoy after a day on the wards.